 Hiroshima Memorial Day

 Every year on August 6th in Hiroshima, Japan, Hiroshima Memorial Day is observed.
-It’s a holiday to console the victims of the atomic bombs that were dropped on Hiroshima, Japan on August 6, 1945, and to pray for lasting world peace.
-The day in Hiroshima begins with the ringing of the Peace Bell at exactly 8:15 am, the exact time that the A-bomb was dropped on the city, an event that lasts approximately one minute.
+It is a day to console the victims of the atomic bombs that were dropped on Hiroshima, Japan, on August 6, 1945, and to pray for lasting world peace.
+The day in Hiroshima begins with the ringing of the Peace Bell at exactly 8:15 am, the exact time the A-bomb was dropped on the city, an event that lasts approximately one minute.

-When this bell is rung, people on the ceremony grounds in front of Memorial Centoph in Hiroshima Peace Memorial Park, and Japanese citizens all over the city, will pause to pay a silent tribute to all of the people who died on this day.
+When this bell is rung, people at the ceremony grounds in front of the Memorial Cenotaph in Hiroshima Peace Memorial Park, and Japanese citizens all over the city, will pause to pay a silent tribute to all the people who died on this day.

-At 8:15 am, the bomber Enola Gay released an atomic bomb that was known as “Little Boy” on the city.
+At 8:15 am, the bomber Enola Gay released an atomic bomb known as “Little Boy” onto the city.
 In an instant, the equivalent of 15,000 tons of TNT exploded over the city, followed by a blinding light.

 Observing Hiroshima Memorial Day

 The main part of Hiroshima Memorial Day is the Hiroshima Peace Memorial Ceremony.
-During this ceremony, there’s a dedication of water, opening events, and a dedication of the register of the names of the fallen atomic bomb victims.
-Then there’s a formal address, a dedication of flowers, and silent prayers.
+During this ceremony, there is a dedication of water, opening events, and a dedication of the register of the names of the fallen atomic bomb victims.
+Then there is a formal address, a dedication of flowers, and silent prayers.